 Mission: The mission of the Fairfax County Deer Management Program is to reduce the deer population in selected Fairfax County and Regional Parks without confrontation or incidents with park patrons.
-Sustainability of deer harvests in developed areas will depend on mutual respect between landowners and hunters.
+Sustainability of deer harvests in developed areas will depend on mutual respect between hunters, park visitors and nearby residents.

 Method:To foster a high level of respect among park users and archers, Fairfax County sets high standards for archer skills and behavior.
-Archer groups participating in the Fairfax County Deer Management Program must demonstrate that they both enforce and maintain the following Standard Operating Procedures.
+Archers are responsible for complying with and Group Leaders are responsible for enforcing the following Standard Operating Procedures.

 1. Archers must pass a criminal background check.
 Disqualifying

 convictions include, but are not limited to, any type of child

 2. Sunday hunting is not permitted in this program.